 - believe strongly in the benefits of early intervention and therefore target a lot of support at Key Stage 3

 Our provision includes the following:

 - In class support targeted at those pupils with the greatest need

-- Reasonable adjustments policy, where necessary for pupils with Autism and/or ADHD
+- Reasonable adjustments, where necessary for pupils with Autism and/or ADHD

 - Access arrangements for examinations, as appropriate